xverges/mongo-replica-set/docs/index.md

 - the `local` database can be updated when using the secondary and no replicaset specification
 - the `local` database of the secondary WON'T be updated if we specify a replicaset.

+## Wrap up

+- Migrate to `local` the databases that we don't want replicated
+- Modify the code to have different ways to create the `pymongo.MongoClient` if we are targeting the `local` database or a database that we want replicated
+- Use `mongodump` to create a backup of the two instances
+- Use `mongorestore` to consolidate all the info in first
+- Stop the servers
+- Delete the data volume of the second server
+- Create and make available the shared key
+- Start the servers, specifying `--keyFile`, `--bind_ip` and `--replSet` params for the mongodb container
+- Run `rs.initiate()` on the first server
+- Wait for the first to be `PRIMARY` and then add the rest of servers: `rs.add()` and `rs.addArb()`
+- Modify and deploy the code that specifies that replicaset when creating a `pymongo.MongoClient` to be used for databases that we want replicated